 Among the many tools that have enabled us to delve deeper into the ocean’s mysteries, the Alvin submersible stands out as a true pioneer of underwater exploration.

 Continue reading for more information and a hirez STL file for 3d printing the Alvin sub.
-There is a huge 43+ MB file packagel that includes the Alvin model in 52 separate STL files and Hi-poly and Low-poly versions.
-Hirez 3MF and unreal engine compatible FBX formatted model files are also available in the package.
+There is a huge 50+ MB file pack that includes the Alvin model in 52 separate STL files.
 You can get the package from here.

 the 43 STL files at the package placed on a large printbed